ChristineEC/sd_art_outlet/DEPLOYMENT.md

 Do not push to GitHub while your database url is showing in settings.py!

 After the migration (and possible uploading of fixtures), you can code back in DATABASES like it was before and delete the line above containing your database url.
-The Postgres database url will be entered in config vars in Heroku.
+The Postgres database url will be entered in config vars in Heroku and should not appear in your local code and especially not pushed to GitHub!

-Go to your Heroku app, and get the app's URL.
+Go to your Heroku app, and get your app's URL.
 Copy it into ALLOWED_HOSTS in your settings.py, removing the "https://" from the start and the "/" from the end.

-Gunicorn should be already installed as part of your dependencies.
-But double check, as deployment will fail without it.
+Gunicorn should be already installed as part of your dependencies, but double check, as deployment will fail without it.

 Now push everything to GitHub.